jonahgalesloot/handtracker-control/README.md

 **Hand Tracking & Handwriting OCR**

-- **Purpose:** Real-time hand-tracking cursor + handwriting input using MediaPipe and EasyOCR.
+- **Purpose:** Inspired by Domain Expansions in Jujutsu Kaisen, this is a real-time hand-tracking cursor + handwriting input using MediaPipe and EasyOCR.
 Captures hand landmarks from the camera, maps index finger motion to cursor movement, supports click/scroll gestures, and converts drawn handwriting into text.

 **Included Files**